RasaHQ/rasa/docs/api/tracker-stores.rst

     intent name and typename

 :Configuration:
-    To set up Rasa with SQL the following steps are required:
+    To set up Rasa Open Source with SQL the following steps are required:

     1. Add required configuration to your ``endpoints.yml``: